Everything you need to know about pension contributions

 Taxpayers who file and pay online via ROS or myAccount may avail of the Revenue’s extended return filing and payment date to make an election and pay a contribution.
 As the payment of a qualifying contribution is a pre-condition to the availability of relief, an election cannot be made in advance of such a payment.

-The income tax return deadline for the Revenue Form 11 (Income Tax Return and Self-Assessment for the year 2022) for 2022 income is the 31st October, 2023.
+The income tax return deadline for the Revenue Form 11 (Income Tax Return and Self-Assessment) is the 31st October, 2024.

 Q11: Can unused tax relief be carried forward?